Free Shipping on all orders over $5 in the U.S.

 We must understand what they are testing for when administering drug tests.
 The purpose of drug testing is to look for drug misuse.
 Misusing drugs can be dangerous to users and those around them.
 So, companies administer them to protect the business and other employees.

-Drug testing connects to CBD because it comes from the cannabis plant.
+Drug testing connects to CBD because it comes from the cannabis sativa hemp plant.
 THC, another component of cannabis, causes issues for those who use it.
 Let's go over the differences between CBD and THC.

 The Difference Between CBD And THC